elliott-maguire/elliott-maguire/README.md

 ### Hi there, I'm Elliott 👋

-#### I'm a 3rd year undergraduate computer science student at Eastern Washington University, and a revenue operations infrastructure architect at SmartRecruiters, Inc.
+#### I'm a 3rd year undergraduate computer science student at Eastern Washington University, and a revenue operations infrastructure developer at SmartRecruiters, Inc.

 ### Projects